b-otunga/Portfolio-Project/README.md

 Languages used include HTML and CSS.
-I have used editor Visual Studio Code for creating the app and Git Bash terminal for coding.
+I have used Visual Studio Code for creating the app and Git Bash terminal for coding.